 Asbestos is found as a naturally occurring mineral in many areas of NSW.
 Asbestos may occur in veins within rock formations.
 The map provided in Appendix L gives an indication of areas in NSW known to have naturally occurring asbestos.
-Note whether council is aware of areas of naturally occurring asbestos within the LGA and if so the general location and information on situation eg the asbestos is underground and does not present a high risk to public health.
-Naturally occurring asbestos may be known of from previous mining operations of from being uncovered during road construction and other civil works.
+Council is not aware of any areas within the LGA that are known to have naturally occurring asbestos.
+There are areas within the LGA where there are geological units with LOW potential for naturally occurring asbestos to be found (see Map 2).
+This material is underground and does not present a high risk to public health.